rocketedaway/data-structures-and-algorithms/src/data_structures/linked_list/README.md

 [Source File](linked_list.py)

 This implementation's nodes only hold a link to the next node in the list.
-Nodes are inserted and removed from head of the list.
-This implementation is a FIFO data structure and provides constant time `push` and `pop` methods.
+Nodes can be inserted into either the head or the tail of the list and can only be removed from head of the list.
+This implementation can be either a FIFO or a LIFO data structure depending on were nodes are inserted and provides constant time `push`, `push_tail` and `pop` methods.

-The problem with this implementations is that there is no random access and to find a node you need to iterate over at most `N` nodes were `N` is the number of nodes in the list.
+The problem with this implementation is that there is no random access and to find a node you need to iterate over at most `N` nodes were `N` is the number of nodes in the list.

 #### Node class definition
 ```